L1ghtRay/Litematica-Raw-Materials-Calculator/README.md

 - Recursive recipe resolution using real Minecraft recipe data, including recipes with multiple valid crafting methods.
 - Stonecutter priority toggle, so recipes that can be cut with a stonecutter are preferred over crafting table recipes when both exist.
 - Reversible base ingredient compression, which converts loose ingots, gems, and similar items into their block form once you have enough to make a block, and back again for any remainder.
 - Tag substitution for ambiguous ingredients such as planks, wool, coal, sand, and eggs, so a generic tag like "any planks" resolves to a concrete item like oak planks.
+(To-be-added)
 - Two output views for both the calculated results and the parsed material list: a Minecraft style inventory and shulker box grid, and a raw JSON style data view.
 - Minecraft styled UI, including item icons, tooltips, and inventory slot rendering, built to feel like part of the game.